 All the following penalties are to be declared to the competitor immediately.
-There is no Protest possible against this ruling.
+There is no protest possible against this ruling.

-If the noise level of 80db/A is surpassed or the Nitro percentage is too high in the classes F1V or F3V, the boat is disqualified for that trial or not allowed to start.
+If the noise level of 80db/A is exceeded or the Nitro percentage is too high in the classes F1V or F3V, the boat is disqualified for that trial or not allowed to start.
 This is the Platform Judge's decision.

-If the Battery weight is not according to class Rules (overweight), Battery Voltage either too high or too low according to class Rules, Incorrect Limiter settings.
-The assigned personal informs the Platform Judge, who will then disqualify the competitor for that race or trial.
+If the Battery weight is not according to class Rules, Battery Voltage either too high or too low according to class Rules, or an unsecured Limiter is used, the assigned personnel informs the Platform Judge, who will then disqualify the competitor for that race or trial.